 Nathalie Handal was raised in Latin America, France, and the Middle East, and educated in Asia, the United States, and the United Kingdom.
 Poet, playwright, nonfiction and literary travel writer, her recent books include the flash collection The Republics, lauded as “one of the most inventive books by one of today’s most diverse writers” and winner of the Virginia Faulkner Award for Excellence in Writing and the Arab American Book Award; the bilingual collection La estrella invisible/The Invisible Star; the critically acclaimed Poet in Andalucía; and Love and Strange Horses, winner of the Gold Medal Independent Publisher Book Award, which the New York Times said is “a book that trembles with belonging (and longing).”
 Her work has appeared in Vanity Fair, Guernica Magazine, the Guardian, the New York Times, the Nation, the Irish Times, the Virginia Quarterly Review, and on PBS and NPR, among others.
 Handal is a Lannan Foundation Fellow, Pen International Croatia Fellow, Centro Andaluz de las Letras Fellow, Fondazione di Venezia Fellow, winner of the Alejo Zuloaga Order in Literature, and Honored Finalist for the Gift of Freedom Award, among other honors.
 She is a professor at Columbia University and a visiting writer at the American University of Rome.
-Her new collection, Life in a Country Album, is forthcoming in fall 2019.
+Her most recent collection, Life in a Country Album, was published in October 2019.

 Photo: The author in Brooklyn.